• Skip to main content

 Means of production are privately owned and utilization is done for profit Motive.

-Advantages or Pros of Capitalism Economy
+Advantages of a Capitalist Economy

 1. Efficient Production